BrenoGdS/udemy-transcript-downloader-main/README.md

 - Generates a combined transcript file with all lectures
 - Optionally downloads `.srt` files with timestamps for each lecture
 - Scrapes and saves course content structure
-- Supports email-based authentication with verification code
+- Works with Udemy Business after manual login (Okta/Google Authenticator/SSO)
 - Handles Cloudflare security challenges
-- Runs in headless mode for better performance
+- Uses a visible browser window so you can complete SSO, then automates the rest

 ## Prerequisites